 Please ensure you complete the following three steps:

 Write your student ID# directly on the top right hand corner of the form or provide your UCID # in the body of your email.

 Provide personal information

 Only fill out the student’s personal information section - DO NOT fill out the Educational Institution’s section.

 Indicating you academic semester(s)

 Attach a small note to the form indicating the academic semester(s) that you would like reflected (Fall/Winter/Spring/Summer), and how many courses you intend to register in for each semester– please do not write this directly on the form.

-Note: These forms are completed by a University of Calgary Student Financial Support and cannot be completed in person at Enrolment Services.
-You may scan and email them to using out contact us form: ucalgary.ca/contact-registrar.
+Note: These forms are completed by the University of Calgary Student Financial Support and cannot be completed in person at Enrolment Services.
+You may scan and email them using our contact us form: ucalgary.ca/contact-registrar.
 You will be notified by email once your form has been sent to your lender.